 The distance between Seattle and San Diego is approximately 1064 miles, or 1712 kilometers.
-The average train journey between these two cities takes 37 hours and 15 minutes, although the absolute fastest you could get there is 34 hours and 8 minutes.
+The average train journey between these two cities takes 39 hours and 18 minutes, although the absolute fastest you could get there is 39 hours,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 Thursday is usually the day of the week when trains are busiest.
 If you are planning to travel on a Thursday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Friday is typically the least busy day for train travel on this route.
 If you’re looking for a little extra space, a Friday ticket is the way to go.

 When are the first and last trains of the day?

 Most days, there is only one train which leaves Seattle at 9:00am and arrives in San Diego around 39 hours later.